 Deep learning is a subset of machine learning algorithms.
 There is no exact boundary when machine learning turns to deep learning.
-Still, an algorithm can be safely regarded as deep learning as the study of models that involve a greater amount of composition of either learned functions/concepts than traditional machine learning does (Goodfellow et al., 2016).
+Still, an algorithm can be safely regarded as deep learning as the study of models that involve a greater amount of composition of either learned functions/concepts than traditional machine learning (Goodfellow et al., 2016).
 Most researchers refer to an algorithm as a deep learning algorithm when they use an artificial neural network (perceptron-based or other) with a layer depth of more than three.

 Different algorithm types may be used for creating a deep learning system.
-Like machine learning algorithms, they can be used for regression and classification, which allows for predicting either number or a class with some probability
+Like machine learning algorithms, they can be used for regression and classification, which allows for predicting either number or a class with some probability better the final algorithm will work on new data, which usually comes from the real world.

-As deep learning algorithms are large and complex, the dataset for training of such algorithms should also be sufficiently large (thousandshundreds and thousands of data points with relevant answers).
-The better the varieties of the dataset described in the dataset - the better the final algorithm will work on new data, which usually comes from the real world.
+As deep learning algorithms are large and complex, the dataset for training such algorithms should also be sufficiently large (hundreds and thousands of data points with relevant answers).
+The better the varieties of the dataset described in the dataset - the